ncarabajal/QualysRequester/README.md

 --help : Simple help menu <br/>
 -o : Specify the file path for the output.
 At the moment the absolute path must be used.

-If there is any feedback or suggestions please feel free to
+If there is any feedback or suggestions please feel free to me or the original author @fragtastic.